-&lt;sup>11 See Abramowicz et al., supra note 9, at 968.
+&lt;sup>13 See Abramowicz et al., supra note 8, at 968.

+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES as these may mean that regulatory agencies should use randomized study methods will be appropriate for use by regulatory agencies only under limited circumstances.
+Where I randomized study methods are either unavailable or inadvisable, agencies have available to them can use a broad range of opportunities to learn from observational studies.
+Sometimes these studies are called "natural experiments," as they seek to draw inferences based on variation that naturally arises over time or across settings in the absence of randomization.
+For this reason, observational studies lack some of the methodological advantages that of randomization can provide.
+Internal validity is generally a more present concern with observational studies, as other factors may confound a study's results.
+In other words, other factors may also vary naturally with the intervention under study and affect the observed outcomes.
+An example of a potential confounding factor is when an intervention is accepted voluntarily; those individuals or entities who voluntarily choose to adopt a new practice may be different from the individuals or entities to whom a mandatory requirement would apply.
 The possibility of such confounding factors should be accounted for when conducting observational studies and can be effectively addressed by using various methods that attempt to mimic statistically what occurs with randomization.
 Assuming the potential threats to internal validity can be addressed, observational studies may in some circumstances lead to results with stronger external validity than randomization.
 As a general matter, observational studies will also not raise the same legal, policy, or ethical concerns as randomization.
 With observational studies, the agency is either exploiting natural variation that would have arisen from the rule anyway or allowing for learning from other existing variation, such as state-by-state variation.

-Opportunities for Learning from Experience Throughout the Rulemaking Lifecycle

-Agencies have opportunities to learn from experience throughout the rulemaking lifecycle.
-For example, one stage of this cycle occurs before a rule is adopted, as agencies are focused on a problem to be addressed and are considering potential regulatory solutions.
-Learning from experience at this early stage can help inform an agency of how a rule should be designed.
-Another stage of the cycle lies with the design of the rule itself.
-At this stage, as an agency writes a rule, it may design it in a way that can facilitate the type of variation needed to promote learning.
-Finally, yet another stage arises after the agency has promulgated the rule.
-At this stage, agencies can consider actions, such as waivers, that can facilitate learning from experience.

-&lt;sup>12 Examples of such statistical methods include: difference-in-differences, propensity score matching, instrumental variables, and regression discontinuity.
-See Coglianese, Measuring Regulatory Performance, supra note 7, at 39-42.
+Opportunities for Learning from Experience Throughout the Rulemaking Lifecycle Agencies have opportunities to learn from experience throughout the rulemaking lifecycle.
+For example, one stage of this cycle occurs before a rule is adopted, as agencies are focused on a problem to be addressed and are considering potential regulatory solutions. &lt;sup>14 Examples of such statistical methods include: difference-in-differences, propensity score matching, instrumental variables, and regression discontinuity.
+See Coglianese, Measuring Regulatory Excellence, supra note 5, at 39-42.